-If you have set up SSO inside the Freshdesk, you will be instructed to set up the SSO in Freshworks Org’s end.
+If you have set up SSO inside the Freshdesk, you will be instructed to set up the SSO on the Freshworks Neo Admin Center.
 There will be a message displayed under Admin>Security settings page as shown below :

-Once you have configured the SSO settings at the Freshworks Org’s end, you can disable the SSO from Freshdesk’s end.
+Once you have configured the SSO settings at the Freshworks Neo Admin Center, you can disable the SSO from Freshdesk’s end.

 New Single Sign-On set up in Freshdesk

-If you are going to set up SSO in the account for the first time, then you can directly configure it in the Freshworks Org’s end.
+If you are going to set up SSO in the account for the first time, then you can directly configure it on the Freshworks Neo Admin Center.
 A message will be displayed under Admin>Security settings page prompting you to configure as shown below :

 Accessing Single Sign-On Settings